hathach/tinyusb/README.md

 - **FreeRTOS**
 - **Mynewt** Due to the newt package build system, Mynewt examples are better to be on its [own repo](https://github.com/hathach/mynewt-tinyusb-example)

-## Compiler & IDE

-The stack is developed with GCC compiler and should be compilable with others.
-The `examples` folder provides Makefile and Segger Embedded Studio build support.
-[Here are example build instructions](examples/readme.md).

 ## Getting Started

 [Here are the details for getting started](docs/getting_started.md) with the stack.